 - Participate in the development of your care plan.
 We will provide you with information to help you make informed decisions about your care.
 This information may include your health status, prognosis, treatment optionsand related risks, and explanations of procedures you may undergo.
 We will also let you know when your care results in an outcome that was not planned.

 - The name, position and professional status of any individual who is treating you.

 - Interpretation services or communication assistance.
-You have access to translation services and may learn about your medical care and treatment plans in a language other than English.
+You have access to interpretation services and may learn about your medical care and treatment plans in sign language or a language other than English.
 You also have access to assistive devices that facilitate communication if you have problems with hearing, speech or vision.

 - Refuse treatment to the extent permitted by law.
 You can leave the hospital against your physician's advice to the extent permitted by law.
 If you leave the hospital against your physician's advice, or do not follow the recommended plan of care, the hospital and your physician will not beheld responsible for any harm or financial consequences that your action might cause you.